virtualmin/virtualmin.com/content/docs/Step by Step Tutorials/how-to-create-ftp-account.md

 2. **Navigate to user management**: Click on **Edit Users**.
 This option is for managing and adding users to your domain.

-3. **Add an FTP user**: Click on **Add a FTP access user** button which will open a new page containing the form for creating a new FTP account.
+3. **Add an FTP user**: Click on **Add FTP user** button which will open a new page containing the form for creating a new FTP account.

 4. **Enter account details**:
    - **Username**: Enter the username for the FTP account.
 This username must be unique within the domain.